Submission Preparation Checklist

 - A point should be placed after abbreviations including the first part of a word, e. g., Mar. = March, Mon. = Monday, etc.

-- In the body of manuscripts and abstracts in Russian, the decimal mark is comma (e. g., 0,1 or 2,005), whereas it is the full stop or period (e. g., 0.1 or 2.005) in the body of manuscripts and abstracts in English.
+- In the body of manuscripts and abstracts in Russian, the decimal mark is comma (e. g., 0,1 or 2,005), whereas it is the point (e. g., 0.1 or 2.005) in the body of manuscripts and abstracts in English.